 Do you like the top or bottom of the teardrop shape above your clit?
 Do you like to keep it still, maybe hold it between your closed thighs; or try moving it to take advantage of the top point.

 Unfortunately, like the Sona 2s, the Sila starts on high intensity.
 So I recommend turning it on before putting it against your clit.
-That way, you can hit the down (–) button 7 times to start on low intensity, then work your way up, as desired.
+That way, you can hit the down (–) button 7 times to start on low intensity (out of 8 intensity levels), then work your way up, as desired.

 The buttons are easy to figure out, but also easy to get confused.
 They’re all raised a minimal amount, and telling them apart without looking down at the toy can be tough.
 It’s annoying when you move into the first pattern when you just wanted to go up in intensity, for example.